fenago/ernesto-spark/Lab_4.md

 Task is complete!

-## Installing with PyPi
+#### Install pyspark

+**Note:** Spark is already installed.
+It is not required to run following command to install

-PySpark is now available in pypi.
+PySpark is available in pypi.
 To install just run `pip install pyspark`

-The Python packaging for Spark is not intended to replace all of the other use cases.
-This Python packaged version of Spark is suitable for interacting with an existing cluster (be it Spark standalone, YARN, or Mesos) - but does not contain the tools required to set up your own standalone Spark cluster.